-\paragraph{Single-Agent Exploration} In order to solve sparse reward problems, researchers have long worked on improving exploration in reinforcement learning.
-Prior works commonly propose reward bonuses that encourage agents to reach novel states.
-In tabular domains, reward bonuses based on the inverse state-action count have been shown to be effective in speeding up learning~\citep{STREHL20081309}.
-In order to scale count-based approaches to large state spaces, many recent works have focused on devising pseudo state counts to use as reward bonuses~\citep{bellemare2016unifying,ostrovski2017count,tang2017exploration}.
-Alternatively, some work has focused on defining intrinsic rewards for exploration based on inspiration from psychology~\citep{oudeyer2009intrinsic,schmidhuber2010formal}.
-These works use various measures of novelty as intrinsic rewards including: transition dynamics prediction error~\citep{pmlr-v70-pathak17a}, information gain with respect to a learned dynamics model~\citep{houthooft2016vime}, and random state embedding network distillation error~\citep{burda2018exploration}. \paragraph{Multi-Agent Reinforcement Learning (MARL)} Multi-agent reinforcement learning introduces several unique challenges that recent work attempts to address.
-These challenges include: multi-agent credit assignment in cooperative tasks with shared rewards~\citep{sunehag2017value,rashid2018qmix,Foerster2017-do}, non-stationarity of the environment in the presence of other learning agents~\citep{lowe2017multi,Foerster2017-do,pmlr-v97-iqbal19a}, and learning of communication protocols between cooperative agents~\citep{foerster2016learning,sukhbaatar2016learning,jiang2018learning}. \paragraph{Exploration in MARL} While the fields of exploration in RL and multi-agent RL are popular, relatively little work has been done at the intersection of both. ~\citet{carmel1997exploration} consider exploration with respect to opponent strategies in competitive games, and~\citet{verbeeck2005coordinated} consider exploration of a large joint action space in a load balancing problem. ~\citet{Jaques2018-gu} define an intrinsic reward function for multi-agent reinforcement learning that encourages agents to take actions which have the biggest effect on other agents' behavior, otherwise referred to as ``social influence''. ~\citet{agogino2008analyzing} Define metrics for evaluating the efficacy of reward functions in multi-agent domains.
+\paragraph{Exploration in MARL} ~\citet{Jaques2018-gu} define an intrinsic reward function for multi-agent reinforcement learning that encourages agents to take actions which have the biggest effect on other agents' behavior, otherwise referred to as ``social influence''. ~\citet{agogino2008analyzing} defines metrics for evaluating the efficacy of reward functions in multi-agent domains.